Azure/PyRIT/doc/contributing.md

     az login
     ```

-## Set up for Contribution with Git
+## Set Up: Contribute with Git

-Before creating your first Pull Request, set up to contribute to PyRIT by following these steps:
+Before creating your first pull request, set up your fork to contribute to PyRIT by following these steps:

 1. [Fork](https://github.com/Azure/PyRIT/fork) the repo from the main branch.
 By default, forks are named the same as their upstream repository.
 This will create a new repo called `GITHUB_USERNAME/PyRIT` (where `GITHUB_USERNAME` is a variable for your GitHub username).
 2. Add this new repo locally wherever you cloned PyRIT